just-the-docs/just-the-docs/peopleops/MEETINGS.md

 ## All Meetings

+All the expectations below are required for meetings with 5 or more people, or that include outside participants.
+For smaller groups within our own team who feel they have a clear goal, a more informal approach may be taken (the agenda and minutes are optional)

 ### Date and Time of Meetings

   - Meetings should, where possible, be booked during the business hours of the attendees,